-(ix) Information security
+(viii) Information security

 The Group endeavors to stringently manage confidential information and personal information it possesses.
-However, if a problem arises due to a leak of such information, this may affect performance such as reducing competitiveness or social credibility.
-Furthermore, a variety of defensive measures are taken against cyberattacks, but in the event a problem arises in research and development, manufacturing or information systems, this may affect the Group's performance.
+However, if a problem arises owing to a leak of such information, this may affect performance such as reducing competitiveness or social credibility.
+Furthermore, the Company takes a variety of defensive measures against cyberattacks and has bought cyber insurance, but in the event a problem arises in research and development, manufacturing or information systems, this may affect the Group's performance.